Austrian German: Standard Austrian German

 Austrian delegates participated in the international working group that drafted the German spelling reform of 1996 and several conferences leading up to the reform were hosted in Vienna at the invitation of the Austrian federal government.
 Austria adopted it as a signatory, along with Germany, Switzerland, and Liechtenstein, of an international memorandum of understanding (Wiener Absichtserklärung) signed in Vienna in 1996.

-The eszett or "sharp s" (ß) is used in Austria, as in Germany but unlike in Switzerland.
+The eszett (ß) is used in Austria and Germany but not in Switzerland.
+In Austria, it is usually only called "scharfes S" ("sharp s").

-Because of German's pluricentric nature, German dialects in Austria should not be confused with the variety of Standard Austrian German spoken by most Austrians, which is distinct from that of Germany or Switzerland.